ANTIKE Architektur im Blick / Eyes on ancient architecture

 Urania Berlin, October 16 – November 7, 2013

 For forty years, architects at the Division of Building Archaeology, Deutsches Archäologisches Institut, Berlin have conducted research into historical architecture excavated as a result of archaeological investigations throughout the world.
 Documentary drawings and reconstructions created in cooperation with drafters, graphic artists and CAD designers exhibit a high degree of artistic refinement in addition to their research value.
-The selection of works presented at the exhibition focuses primarily on antiquity, with many of the materials being displayed publicly for the first time.
-The drawings and models also provide insight into how new measurement and visualization methods have changed the way we view ancient architecture.
-The question how these methods have transformed the way archaeological sites are presented is one of the topics being explored by Topoi research project (C 3-4) Ruins and space.
+The selection of works presented at the exhibition focuses primarily on antiquity, with many of the materials were displayed publicly for the first time.
+The drawings and models also provided insight into how new measurement and visualization methods have changed the way we view ancient architecture.
+The question how these methods have transformed the way archaeological sites are presented was one of the topics being explored by Topoi research project (C 3-4) Ruins and space.
 A brief history of dealings with archaeological excavation sites.

 The exhibition also included 3D models and a film presented at Topoi’s 2012 exhibition “Beyond the Horizon” that depict the development of the imperial palace on the Palatine hill.